Cog-Creators/Red-DiscordBot/docs/getting_started.rst

 User documentation
 ------------------

 You will soon start using the Red core cogs.
-A detailled documentation is available for every core cog, under the :ref:`How to use <main>` section.
+A detailed documentation is available for every core cog, under the :ref:`How to use <main>` section.

 The cog guides are formatted the same.
 They're divided into 3 sections:

 * **Guide**

-  This will introduct you to the cog and explain you how it works.
+  This will introduce you to the cog and explain you how it works.

 * **Commands**